 Director Cameron Crowe couldn't find the love song he wanted until he heard Peter Gabriel's "In Your Eyes".
-Gabriel asked to see part of the movie.
-Crowe had the production company send him an unfinished cut.
-Gabriel responded by saying he would let them use the song, as he liked the film.
-He was, however, wary about the part where the lead character overdosed at the end.
-It was then that Crowe realized that Gabriel had been sent a copy of Wired instead.
+Gabriel asked to see part of the movie, and Crowe had the production company send him an unfinished cut.
+Gabriel gave permission to use the song, saying he liked the film, but not the lead character overdosing at the end.
+Crowe realized that Gabriel had actually been sent a copy of Wired (1989).

 Cameron Crowe said in an interview, "Few people know this, but Stone Gossard is actually in Say Anything...
-He plays a cab driver, and Ione Skye looks at him and kind of flirts with him a little bit as they're stuck in traffic on her way to graduation."
+(1989) He plays a cab driver, and Ione Skye looks at him and kind of flirts with him a little bit as they're stuck in traffic on her way to graduation."

 Lloyd makes several references in the movie to "Bell Square" mall, short for Bellevue Square (located in Bellevue, Washington).
 When Lloyd is driving in the rain and sees the mall, he is actually driving by Westlake Center (located in downtown Seattle).